1. Home

 Watch Video

-To import Store transactions, click the Store icon in the toolbar.
+To import Store transactions, click Banking in the sidebar.

-Select the date range you’d like to have fetched for import and then click Fetch transactions to import:
+Select the date range then click Fetch transactions to import.

-Click Import next to the item you would like to import:
+Click Import Transaction to the right of each transaction you’d like to import.

-Or click the hide button to hide it from your list:
+Or click the Hide Transaction (eye icon) button to hide it from the list.

-Check that all fields are filled in correctly and assign a category if it is not auto-filled (correctly) as seen in this example:
+Check that all fields are filled correctly and assign a category.
+The store fees category will auto-populate as a split with a negative amount.

 Click Save & Close.
-This will take you back to the screen with Transactions Available to Import.
+This will take you back to the Transactions Available to Import screen.
 Import one by one until finished.

-When you withdraw funds from your store and deposit them into your bank account, you’ll record this as a New Transfer in MoneyMinder.
+When funds are transferred from the Store in Cheddar Up to your bank account, record this as a New Transfer in MoneyMinder.

 Click the Actions dropdown to the right of the Store Clearing account.